Dr Allison Salmon

 Director

-As Co-Founder and Director of Change, she brings a wealth of experience to evaluations, strategic planning, stakeholder consultation, gap analyses, and impact measurement.
+She brings a wealth of experience to evaluations, strategic planning, and impact measurement.

 Prior to her work with the Centre, Allison led complex research and evaluation projects and supported research governance.
-Her content expertise includes alcohol and other drugs - including drug consumption spaces, overdose prevention and tobacco control - mental health, quality use of medicines, and applied epidemiology – click to view Allison’s peer review publications.
+Her content expertise includes alcohol and other drugs - including drug consumption spaces, overdose prevention and tobacco control - mental health, and applied epidemiology – click to view Allison’s peer review publications.

 Allison grew up on Gudjala country in Queensland, and now lives and works on Gadigal land.